Sathwik57/schoolmanagemnt-django/Readme.md

 # SchoolManagement-Django
-Blogpost is a entry level Django web app for beginners
+SchoolManagement is a entry level Django web app for beginners which uses class based views and inline forms

 ## Features
 - A brief depiction of students and teachers